 Qualifying for Medicaid involves not only financial criteria, but also physical and medical requirements.
 Therefore, applicants must demonstrate through a physical exam that he or she is unable to perform a certain number of activities of daily living commonly referred to as the ADL’s, including feeding, dressing, bathing, toileting and continence.
 If it cannot be shown to Medicaid that a nursing home level of care is necessary, the Medicaid application will be denied.

-5. Intake Procedures for Filing a New Jersey Medicaid Application
+5. Intake Procedures for Filing a Medicaid Application

 In some counties, the applicant or the family is required to complete and file the paperwork in person.
 Other counties are more lenient as to what types of documents may be submitted by mail, however the initial filing of a Medicaid application generally requires a face to face interview with a Medicaid caseworker in each and every county.